IgorPonomarev/CalorieTracker/README.md

 # Calorie Tracker
-Calorie Tracker is a fully functional food tracker, build with Kotlin and Jetpack Compose.
+Calorie Tracker is a fully functional food tracker, built with Kotlin and Jetpack Compose.
 It allows user to enter personal information (age, height, etc...) and track food accordingly to their nutrient goals.

 ## Technology stack
 ### Core: